wp-plugins/food-and-drink-menu/readme.txt

 * Display your menu with a simple shortcode
 * Use the widget to display your menu in a sidebar
 * Responsive menu layout to improve mobile viewing

+= How to use =

+Read the [documentation](http://themeofthecrop.com/docs/food-and-drink-menu "How to use the Food and Drink Menu plugin") for how to create your menus.
+Once you've created a menu you can use the widget to add it to a sidebar or include it in any page with a shortcode:

+[fdm-menu id=123]

+Once you've saved the menu in the admin panel, it will give you the shortcode so you don't need to go hunting for the id.

 = Developers =